Christmas expenses 2024: what can you claim?

 - cost £150 or less per person

-All the ins and outs of claiming tax relief for parties are available from HMRC.
+All the detailed tax implications for parties are available from HMRC.
 For more on the tax differences between throwing a party for your staff and a party for your customers, take a look at our guide on business entertainment expenses.

-If you have an office that’s not in your home, you can claim tax relief on Christmas decorations because HMRC will consider the cost of the decorations to be part of your office expenses.
-Tinsel, trinkets and even a Christmas tree can all be logged in your accounts as day-to-day running costs.
+HMRC considers the cost of Christmas decorations to be part of your office expenses, provided your office isn’t in your home.
+That means tinsel, trinkets and even a Christmas tree can all be logged in your accounts as day-to-day running costs and you can claim tax relief.

 Unfortunately, if you work from home, you can’t claim any tax relief on festive decorations, as HMRC will most likely view decorations for your home as items for personal enjoyment rather than business purposes.